tulshiramKIC/tulshiramKIC/README.md

 💬 Ask me about **Node.js, React, Firebase... or anything [here](https://github.com/salesp07/salesp07/issues)**

-⚡ Fun fact **Some DevOps teams have wild naming conventions for their servers.
-One team named all their servers after "Game of Thrones" characters, and every time a server crashed, they'd say "Ned Stark has been beheaded" or "Joffrey has been poisoned."
+⚡ Fun fact **Some DevOps teams have wild server naming conventions.
+One team named all their servers after "Game of Thrones" characters, and every time a server crashed, they'd say "Ned Stark has been beheaded" or "Joffrey has been poisoned**

-**

  </div>